AdobeDocs/dynamic-media-classic.en/help/using/linking-spin-set-web-page.md

 ## Add Spin Set URLs to your Web page {#adding-spin-set-urls-to-your-web-page}

-Spin Sets are deployed like all zoom viewers, by way of a dynamic page (ASP or JSP) that displays the Spin Set in a zoom window.
-The URL call to the Adobe Dynamic Media Classic platform follows the same protocol on the zoom viewer.
+Spin Sets are deployed like all zoom viewers, using a dynamic page (ASP or JSP) that displays the Spin Set in a zoom window.
+The URL request to the Adobe Dynamic Media Classic Platform uses the same protocol as the zoom viewer.
 However, the Viewer Preset name depends on the Preset that your administrator defined as the default Spin Set Viewer Preset.
-For example, the following non-live, URL syntax example includes a Preset name called `viewer.jsp` and the SKU parameter is now the Spin Set name:
+For example, the following example of URL syntax (not live) includes a Preset name called `viewer.jsp` and the SKU parameter is now the Spin Set name:

 ```as3
 https://sample.scene7.com/s7ondemand/spin/viewer.jsp?company=S7Web&sku=backpack_spin
 ```

-In this URL syntax example (the link is not live), notice a SKU number ( `sku=backpack_spin`).
+In this URL syntax example (the link is not live), see a SKU number ( `sku=backpack_spin`).
 The string after `sku=` is the Spin Set name ( `backpack spin`).

 ## Copy the embedded code of a Spin Set viewer {#copying-the-embed-code-of-a-spin-set-viewer}